lionel-k/free-slots-finder/README.md

 ]
 ```

-To Run the script:
+> To Run the script:

 1. Open `lib/main.rb`
-2. Add the busy slots on this format in Sandra and Andrews busy slots arrays.
+2. Add the busy slots on this format in `Sandra` and `Andrews` busy slots arrays with this format:

   ```ruby
   {